 - Look at your flight time and think about how you are going to structure your travel day.
 I recommend keeping as normal of a schedule for your young child as possible.
 Some people like to try and delay nap time so that the kiddos will hopefully sleep on the plane, but there is a high risk of having an awake, but overtired, child on the flight if you take that approach.
 Only you know your child best, but try to keep them on as normal of a schedule as possible in terms of sleeping, meals, etc. on the day of travel.
 If your flight happens to occur during a normal nap time, then keep your fingers crossed that your child will get some shut-eye on the plane, but prepare accordingly in case that doesn’t happen since they will be in a very different environment than normal.

 - Decide (or review your decision) about whether or not to purchase a seat for your child who is under 24 months.
 Children under two fly free domestically when they are a “lap child”, but lap children do carry at least a 10% fee when traveling internationally.
-This sounds small, but can be pretty significant, especially if you are traveling in a premium cabin.
+This sounds small, but can be pretty significant, especially if you are traveling in a premium cabin, even on miles.
 Most airlines are pretty good about allowing you to use an open seat for your “lap child” if it is available, but the chances that there will be an empty seat during peak holiday travel are pretty slim.
 If you don’t purchase a seat for your young child, then don’t expect one to be available for you to use.
 While very young and non-mobile babies may do pretty well in their parent’s lap, older toddlers in the 12-24 month range may have a harder time sitting still in a lap for hours at a time.
 Additionally, some toddlers are large enough that sitting in a lap isn’t really practical.
-It you have the means to secure a seat, especially for kids over 12 months, it will likely make your travels much more comfortable.
+It you have the means to secure a seat, especially for kids over 12 months, it will likely make your travels much more comfortable assuming your child is not of the personality type that just wants to be held 24/7.
 Not only will your child have their own space, but you will also have additional space under your toddler’s seat for all of your carry-ons.
 If you do decide to fly with your child a lap infant, then make sure to have their birth certificate with you so you can prove they are still under two years of age.
 Otherwise, children do not need their own IDs for domestic travel until they are 18.
 However, if you are flying internationally, they will need a passport regardless of age.

 - Review the baggage and carry-on policies for your airline.
 Every airline has their own carry-on luggage policy for both regular passengers, and some policies that relate specifically to lap children and standard infant equipment such as strollers, car seats, etc. While you should review your airline’s policy specifically, you will find that most airlines are relatively generous with baggage allowances for young travelers.
 Even the notoriously stingy Spirit Airlines allows one stroller and one car seat to be checked for free, as well as allowing one diaper bag per infant in addition to the other allowed personal carry-on item.
 However, keep in mind that additional regular carry-ons with Spirit range from $35 – $100 each!
 You will often find that you can either check the stroller upon check-in, or you can “gate check” the stroller and/or car seat so they will be waiting for you at the gate when you get off the plane.
 Note that American will not gate check larger/jogging type strollers.
 I prefer to gate check so that I have the items to help get through the airport, but if you plan to “wear” your baby through the airport then it may be easier to check the items from the beginning.
 Keep in mind that typically airlines state that they are not responsible for damage to strollers and/or car seats.

 - Car seat vs no car seat.
 If you have purchased a seat for your child (or you want to try your luck at a free adjacent seat) you will have to decide whether to bring a car seat, another FAA approved restraint, or to not restrain your child.
 Car seats can be bulky to get through the airport, but there are many affordable gadgets to make that process simpler.
-Most children will sleep better and be more comfortablly in a car seat than without (not to mention it is safer if you hit turbulence).
+Many children will sleep better and be more comfortable in a car seat than without (not to mention it is safer if you hit turbulence).
 The FAA approved CARES Harness is much easier to maneuver through the airport as it will fit in a purse or backpack, but my experience for toddlers is that it doesn’t encourage sleeping as much as a car seat does.
+The Doona can be a fantastic investment if you travel frequently with your baby.
 Be aware that when using a car seat for toddlers that there is a very high likelihood that they will be able to reach (i.e., kick,) the seat in front of them, so be prepared.
 While I do generally prefer to bring the car seat on-board for our toddler, we usually choose to travel with a lighter, smaller, and less expensive car seat than the Britax we use at home.
-We use the Cosco Scenera which can be purchased for less than $40 online at retailers such as Walmart.
+We use the Cosco Scenera which can sometimes be purchased for less than $40 online.
 Read this post for tips on which gear to get for travel with your car seat as well as to learn more about the pros/cons of using them on your flight.

 - Getting through the airport.
 If possible, get dropped off at the airport as opposed to having to deal with parking and lugging all your stuff to the terminal.
 Use the curbside check-in for your luggage (and bring a few dollars for a tip), and then you only have to enter the airport with what you plan to bring on-board.
 At times the TSA agents offer a shorter lines for families with small children, but don’t count on it.
 Additionally, if you qualify for Pre-Check then that can really cut down your waiting in security lines.
 Assuming you don’t qualify for Pre-Check, then be prepared to remove all liquids, take off your coat, shoes, etc. You will also be required to collapse the baby stroller and send it through the screening device.
-If you are wearing your baby, you will likely be required to remove the child to go through security.
+If you are wearing your baby, they should allow you to keep wearing your baby through security, though there are exceptions to every rule.
 Children 12 and under can keep their shoes on, but I know my child always wants to take hers off since everyone else is doing it.
 Some airports are very liberal about the liquids you can bring through for infants and toddlers and some are very stringent.
 You may just pass through with everything you need without incident, or you may be required to have a full bag search and pat-down since you are bringing through liquid in quantities greater than three ounces.
 Once you are through security, I recommend either going to an airline lounge that has a family room, or finding a corner of a boarding area to keep your group together.
 If possible, keeping toddlers active in the airport is important so that they can burn off steam before sitting on the plane.
-I do not recommend eating in the airport since eating on the plane can be a great way to kill some time (but you likely want to purchase your food in the airport to bring on-board).
+I do not recommend eating in the airport since eating on the plane can be a great way to kill some time, but you likely want to purchase your food in the airport to bring on-board.

 - Surviving the flight.
 Unless you are really unlucky, if you have prepared adequately for the flight, then it should be one of the easier parts of the trip.
 I know most people facing their first trip with a child worry about the actual flight itself the most, but once you are settled in your seats and have activities and snacks at your disposal, it shouldn’t be too terrible.
 The exception is if your child is very tired/cranky or has trouble with their ears on take-off or landing.
 We make sure that our daughter is drinking/nursing on both take-off and landing.
 Even now that she is older we still have her with a sippy-cup or juice box on take-off and landing if she is awake.
 We also like to make sure that our daughter is dressed as cute as possible for the flight as it seems to make nearby passengers smile a bit and makes us feel a little better!
 Just be sure that the “cute” outfit is also comfortable and easy to maneuver for diaper changes (which need to be done in the lavatory, not in the seat).
-I recommend not utilizing any electronic devices for entertainment during boarding since you will have to turn them off for take-off, and will not be able to turn them back on until you are at 10,000 feet.
+I recommend not utilizing any large electronic devices for entertainment during boarding since you will have to turn them off for take-off, and will not be able to turn them back on until you are at 10,000 feet. iPads are an exception that you should be able to keep using since they are small devices.
 If you are lucky enough to have a child that falls asleep on the plane then do everything you can to not disturb them, even if that means you are trapped in an uncomfortable position.
-While they are awake go through your planned activities, walk around the plane, look at the SkyMall Magazine, etc. If you run out of activities then just start all over.
+While they are awake go through your planned activities, walk around the plane, look at the in-flight magazine, etc. If you run out of activities then just start all over.
 If you are traveling with more than one adult then take turns being the one in charge of keeping the child happy and/or trade-off which children you are responsible for just to keep everything as fresh and interesting as possible.

 - After the flight.
 Unless there is a reason for you to get off the plane ASAP, it is sometimes best to let the rest of the plane unload before schlepping your kiddos and gear down the aisle.
 If you are lucky enough to have someone picking you up at your final destination, then you are both smart and fortunate.
 The toughest part of the trip can often be getting the whole family and all the luggage onto the rental car bus, installing car seats in the rental car, etc. If you have to pick-up a rental car at your destination, it can be easiest to have one parent stay with the children at the airport while the other takes the car seats and goes to get the car.
 Just make sure that the one left at the airport has a chance to go to the restroom and get settled first!